 When Quilen returned home after finishing his Peace Corps service, he began looking for his niche as he transitioned back to American life.
 Ultimately, this led him to enrolling in ministry school at a small Christian school in the western suburbs of Chicago.
 Being in ministry school inspired him to commit to community service in Chicago, which led him to tutoring at a high school in the South Side of Chicago neighborhood of Englewood.
 Through this experience, he encountered the challenges of hardcore inner city poverty and how it directly affects the young people who live there.
 In Englewood, there are hundreds of vacant and blighted properties and the unemployment rate is 22 percent and the poverty rate is 44 percent.
-Furthermore, the unemployment rate amongst black youth ages 16-24 is 50 percent.
+Furthermore, the unemployment rate among black youth ages 16-24 is 50 percent.
 It became obvious that developing a new economic solution to stem some of these economic problems was a huge need in the community.
 Given the severity of the situation, Quilen felt like he had a choice to make: either ignore the pain he saw firsthand or dedicate his life to helping these young people.
 Given how fortunate he was to have a grandfather and parents make choices that allowed for him to avoid the trauma that many black people experience, he felt a sense of duty (particularly as a Christian) to go to the inner city and help his fellow black people who weren’t so fortunate to have the opportunities that he had.

 Join our monthly newsletter: The Upcycle!